libtcod/libtcod/README.md

 Autotools is a common standard on Linux, and can be used for MacOS.
 Instructions are
 [provided here](https://github.com/libtcod/libtcod/tree/master/buildsys/autotools).

-If you ever need to statically compile libtcod the easiest method would be to use the `src/libtcod_c.c` and `src/libtcod.cpp` source files, which include all the other sources.
-Further instructions are included in those files.

 # Getting Started #